liferay/liferay-docs/develop/tutorials/articles/110-portlets/jsf/01-getting-started-with-jsf-applications.markdown

 Your current JSF application satisfies the requirements for portlet descriptors and WAR-style structure, but it doesn't do anything yet.
-In this section, you'll learn how to develop a JSF application's backend and give it a simple UI.
+In this section, you'll learn how to develop a JSF application's back-end and give it a simple UI.

 The first thing to do is create a Java class for your module.
 Your JSF portlet's behavior is defined here.
 In the case of the Hello User portlet, you should